 Are there chapel requirements for PSEO/ Early College students who live on campus?

-Yes, the same Chapel requirements as traditional students as part of the housing agreement.
+Yes, you will have the same chapel requirements as traditional students, as part of the housing agreement.

 How many credits may I take in a semester?